Skip to main content

 These are not all of the possible side effects of PAXLOVID.
 For more information, ask your healthcare professional or pharmacist.

-There is no experience treating pregnant women or breastfeeding mothers with PAXLOVID.
+There is limited experience treating pregnant women or breastfeeding mothers with PAXLOVID.

 For a mother and unborn baby, the benefit of taking PAXLOVID may be greater than the risk